Click on the Register Now button to find a course near you.

 Completing a tax return can be a stressful process for some people, and it’s possible you might make a mistake.
 Our best advice is to deal with it as soon as possible.
 It’s important to be careful when you’re putting together the information and supporting documentation when filing your tax return, and only claim deductions that are genuine to avoid penalties and possibly even prosecution from the ATO.

-We know that it’s easy to make an innocent mistakes sometimes, and if you realise you’ve submitted incorrect or unsubstantiated claims with a return you’ve lodged yourself, then you should contact H&R Block immediately and we will assist you in making the necessary amendments.
+We know that it's easy to make innocent mistakes sometimes, and if you realise you've submitted incorrect or unsubstantiated claims with a return you've lodged yourself, then you should contact H&R Block immediately and we will assist you in making the necessary amendments.

 Still have some questions about lodging your tax return?
 Talk to H&R Block.
 Our experienced tax consultants will be able to help.
 Call 13 23 25 for details or find your nearest office and book an appointment online.